chboudry/trey-research-terraform/README.md

 To stick to our __minimum viable product__, the intent here is to :
 - Use a CICD pipeline to execute terraform actions
-- Save Terraform state within an Azure Storage Account
+- Save terraform state within an Azure Storage Account

 ### Steps :
 __[section in progress]__